PURE MTH 4066 - Pure Mathematics Topic E - Honours

 General Course Information

-Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details.
+Course Code PURE MTH 4066 Course Pure Mathematics Topic E - Honours Coordinating Unit Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Y Restrictions Honours students only Course Description Please contact the School of Mathematical Sciences for further details.

 Course Coordinator: Professor Finnur Larusson

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesIn 2021, the title of this course is Category Theory.

 This course is an introduction to category theory.
 Category theory is a kind of algebra that studies the fundamental structures that occur everywhere in mathematics: objects, relationships between them, relationships between relationships, and so on.
 Knowledge of basic category theory is useful to all mathematicians and essential to many.
 For example, modern algebraic geometry and algebraic topology could not exist without category theory.
 The categorical way of thinking enables us to see common patterns in diverse areas of mathematics and guides us in our search for appropriate definitions and fruitful conjectures.
 We will pay particular attention to categorical structures in the areas of mathematics that the students in the course have studied previously.

 No strict prerequisites, but the more third-year pure mathematics you have done, the better.